kensho-technologies/graphql-compiler/README.md

 * **GraphQL Language Features:**  We prioritized and implemented a subset of all functionality supported by the GraphQL language.
 We hope to add more functionality over time.

 ## End-to-End Example
-Even though this example specifically targets an OrientDB database, it is meant as a generic end-to-end example of how to use the GraphQL compiler.
+Even though this example specifically targets an OrientDB database, it is meant to be a generic end-to-end example of how to use the GraphQL compiler.

 ```python